 Applicants must submit their PDF application by 11:59 p.m.
 ET, Thursday, October 22, 2020 to Amy Chang, NACCHO’s Senior Program Analyst at email@example.com.
 Learn more and download the application.

-NACCHO and CDC will host an optional webinar for interested applicants on Wednesday, September 30 from 3:00-3:30 PM ET.
-The purpose of the webinar is to answer questions about this RFA.
+NACCHO and CDC hosted an optional webinar for interested applicants on Wednesday, September 30 from 3:00-3:30 PM ET.
+The purpose of the webinar was to answer questions about this RFA.
 No new information will be shared during the webinar; as such, applicants need not wait for the optional webinar in order to begin or submit applications.
-Access the webinar at: